Stock market today: Wall Street's best week of 2023 heads toward unblemished finish after job report

 “Wages cooled and, even accounting for the impact of auto strikes, the pace of jobs being added appears to be cooling relative to the beginning of the year,” said Andrew Patterson, senior economist at Vanguard.
 “The Fed will want to see more evidence that this labor market cooling represents a trend before they make a decision on any policy changes in December.”

 Of course, this week’s sharp fall in Treasury yields could also end up hurting stock investors in the long run.
 Fed Chair Jerome Powell said this week that the central bank may not need to hike rates if the recent rise in yields stays “persistent.”
-He pointed to how mortgage rates have climbed in concert with the 10-year Treasury yield, for example.
+Such high yields could slow the economy and push down on inflation by themselves, without requiring the Fed to hike rates again.

 A swift regression in Treasury yields could make the Fed more nervous and encourage it to consider raising rates again.
+The 10-year yield in just a week has already eliminated its rise from all of October.
 Plus, a slowing job market raises pressure on economic growth, and worries still exist on Wall Street about a possible recession even though the economic is strong at the moment.

 Even for global investors, the “Fed matters more than other central banks,” and weak U.S. data is “the only game-changer for markets,” foreign-exchange strategists at Bank of America wrote in a BofA Global Research report.